 Standard Chartered Bank is a huge, international company.
 Gloria and her team oversee a massive area, including all African and middle eastern countries.
 The nuances of each SCB location are understandably different.
 With each global real estate project, Gloria ensures to engage with every level of management affected.
 What are they doing every day?
 How can we serve them better?
 How can we adapt our workplace strategy to fit here?
 “What is a particular operations team managing on a day-to-day basis?
 If I don’t talk to them to understand [their] day-to-day, I won’t solve their needs.”
 SCB also performs Leesman Index surveys to further gather knowledge.

-Conclusion for corporate real estate strategy after the pandemic.
+Conclusion for corporate real estate strategies after the pandemic.

 We are still seeing changes in real estate after the pandemic.
 For Gloria and her team, it’s imperative to take into account the nuances of each region they are developing in.
 However, they must also understand how employees wish to work in the future, be it from home or in-office.
 Gathering data on all these factors will help immensely in developing a corporate real estate strategy.